felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/overview.md

 ## Why Connect?

 Connecting PixelPoint Bridge to HubRise allows your EPOS to communicate with other applications you use every day.
-Receive orders from your online ordering solution, or food delivery platforms on your EPOS.
+Receive orders from your online ordering solution, or food delivery platforms in your EPOS.

 Thanks to HubRise, synchronise your menu, your customer and order information with your EPOS, online ordering, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
 The number of compatible applications increases every month.
 To see which apps you can connect, see our [Apps page](/apps).